When a new student comes to the class, the teacher assigns someone to give them a school tour.

 As I said before, product tours must be:

-This is the most obvious one within the three.
+This is the most obvious one among the three.

-The whole point of a product tour is to introduce the product (or the new feature) to the new user/customer.
+The whole point of a product tour, as we know it, is to introduce the product (or the new feature) to the new user/customer.

-If your users are exposed to a product tour that goes like ‘’click here’’ 10 times in a row, without explaining why and when they should click there the next time, you will get an unbearable number of complaints.
+If your active users are exposed to a product tour that goes like ‘’click here’’ 10 times in a row without explaining why there won’t be an 11th time; you won’t go further than annoying users, and they will end up becoming inactive users.

 The information on the onboarding pop-ups or screens shouldn’t be long, either.

-When I’m taking a product tour, I’m trying to understand how to use the product.
+When I’m taking a product tour, I’m trying to understand how to use the product; the faster, the better.

 But I need to know how to seek help when I need it.